symfony/symfony-docs/messenger.rst

                     command_bus:
                         middleware:
                             # each time a message is handled, the Doctrine connection
-                            # is "pinged" and reconnected if it's closed.
+                            # is "pinged" and reconnected if it is closed.
 Useful
                             # if your workers run for a long time and the database
                             # connection is sometimes lost
                             - doctrine_ping_connection